 The provisions of the bill attempting to extend protections to employees laid off due to a state of emergency are similar to AB 3216, which was vetoed by Governor Newsom in 2020, and was a predecessor to the existing protection for workers laid off as a result of COVID-19.

-Status: Passed the Assembly on party-line vote; pending in the Senate.
+Status: Passed the Assembly on party-line vote; passed the Senate Labor Committee and is pending in the Appropriations Committee.

 ADDITIONAL NEW CALIFORNIA EMPLOYMENT LAWS

 Harassment/Discrimination/Retaliation